Pozniaky

 Pozniaky (Позняки) is a historical neighbourhood, a residential area and the remains of a village on the territory of the Darnitskyi district, on the left bank of Kyiv, the capital of Ukraine.
 Pozniaky metro station is situated in this neighborhood.

 Pozniaky is a historical area, of Kyiv.
-It is located between the Dnieper, the railway, Revutsky Street and Mykola Bazhan Avenue.
-It is divided into Western Poznyaki (between the Dnieper embankment and Grigorenko Avenue) and Eastern Poznyaki (between Grigorenko Avenue and Revutsky Street).
-The main buildings are from the early 1990s to the present time; Poznyaki are built up with both standard housing and modern expensive houses.
+It is located between the Dnipro, the subway, Revutsky Street and Mykola Bazhan Avenue.
+It is divided into Western Poznyaky (between the Dnipro embankment and Hryhorenko Avenue) and Eastern Poznyaki (between Hryhorenko Avenue and Revutsky Street).
+The main buildings are from the early 1990s to the present time; Poznyaky are built up with both standard housing and modern expensive houses.